 45. 67% Would Quit If Work Arrangements Were Less Flexible

 Many employees now value the opportunity to work flexibly more than their jobs.
-In fact, 67% of employees told Staples they would consider leaving their job if work arrangements become less flexible.
+67% of employees told Staples they would consider leaving their jobs if work arrangements became less flexible.

 46. Office Workers Only Work 32% of the Time